Robinson III, Gordon, Porzingis win NBA all-star events

 Porzingis emerged from the big-men’s division that included the Pelicans’ Anthony Davis and Denver’s Nikola Jokic.

 “It’s a good feeling that I’m able to showcase my skill with my size and show to the kids that you’re capable of doing that even if you’re tall and lanky like me,” Porzingis said.
-“I think a lot of kids now growing up will improve those perimeter skills just seeing guys like — I don’t want to mention myself, but big guys with perimeter skills that can do it.”

 Porzingis and Hayward were neck-and-neck until the end of the course, but Porzingis hit his 3 first to end it.